-While no longer compulsory, we would recommend anyone committed to the multi-room cause to hardwire one (a ‘master’) speaker to your network router, so you can take advantage of the proprietary peer-to-peer ‘mesh’ network that makes Sonos so reliable.
-Alternatively, the more powerful Sonos Boost (£99) is designed to make your wi-fi signal ‘twice as’ robust - ideal for large houses and thick walls.
+While no longer compulsory, we would recommend anyone committed to the multi-room cause to hardwire at least one (a ‘master’) speaker to your network router, so you can take advantage of the proprietary peer-to-peer mesh network that makes Sonos so reliable.
+Alternatively, the more powerful Sonos Boost (£99) is designed to make your wi-fi signal twice as robust - ideal for large houses and thick walls.

 Why should you buy the Sonos multi-room system?

-Of course, Sonos is not the only option when going multi-room.
-The company was first, and has somewhat cornered the multi-room market, but big players such as Bose, LG, Samsung, Sony and Yamaha, and hi-res supporting brands such as Bluesound and Denon, have since joined the fray.
+Of course, Sonos is now far from the only option when going multi-room.
+The company may have been first but big players such as Bose, LG, Samsung, Sony and Yamaha, and hi-res supporting brands such as Bluesound and Denon, have since joined the fray.

 The increasingly popular (and cheaper) smart speakers from Amazon and Google also offer multi-room streaming across their various voice-controlled products, while the Apple HomePod now has multi-room powers thanks to AirPlay 2 (which Sonos also has in select products).